Buyer signals experienced sellers look out for

 4. Prospect has recently seen an increase in company size and/or new leadership

 Changes in a prospect’s company can often signal shifting needs or new strategic directions.
 For your sales team, these changes can open the door for new products and services.
-While it’s in your team’s best interest to stay informed, tracking dynamic information like that’s changing in real time is not only challenging — it’s also not scalable without the right technology.
+While it’s in your team’s best interest to stay informed, tracking dynamic information like this, which is changing in real time ,is not only challenging, it’s also not scalable without the right technology.
 There’s only so much time in a day!

 Outreach integrates smoothly with CRMs to reduce toil and make the process extremely efficient.
 By allowing sales teams to easily monitor changes with customized prospect profiles updated with the latest information, it’s easier to remain agile and ready to seize any emerging opportunities.